SEN School Offer

 At Kingsway Primary, we cater for individual needs of all our pupils, personalising the support we put in place when it is needed.
 If you have any concerns about your child’s progress, behaviour or well-being, please speak to your child’s class teacher or make an appointment with Mrs Cooke (school Special Educational Needs Coordinator, or SENCO) to discuss your concerns.
 We provide support for all types of SEND across the 4 main areas of need: cognition and learning; social, emotional and mental health; communication and interaction; and sensory and physical needs.

-Our school assesses pupils in reading, writing, mathematics and science each half term; progress is measured and monitored with these tests and teachers note if less than expected progress is made by individuals.
-Teachers also monitor children’s progress who are working below age-related expectations.
+Our school assesses pupils in reading, writing, mathematics and science each term.
+Progress is measured and monitored with these assessment tasks and by the children’s day to day learning.
+Our Early Years teachers use their own assessment methods in addition to observing children’s skills in their daily activities.
+Teachers note if less than expected progress is made by individuals and monitor all children’s progress who are working below age-related expectations to ensure progress is being made from their individual starting points.

-Teachers will then talk to the headteacher and SENCO (special needs coordinator) about children in their class, including their progress, any perceived barriers to learning and behaviour in school.
-If we are concerned about a child’s progress, extra support will be put in place for the child and we will discuss this with you.
+Teachers will then talk to the head-teacher and SENCO (special needs coordinator) about children in their class, including their progress, any perceived barriers to learning and behaviour in school.
+If we are concerned about a child’s progress, extra support will be put in place for the child and we will discuss this with you as parents/carers.
 Children who need extra support will be given interventions specific to their targets.
-Any children who do not make progress once accessing interventions will be placed on the SENd register.
+Any children who do not make progress once accessing interventions, or whose needs are identified as more significant, will be placed on the SEND register.
 Parents are informed at each stage.

 Your child’s class teacher will:

-- Write an individual educational plan (IEP) with specific targets for your child.
+- Write an individual educational plan (IEP), behaviour plan (BP), play plan for Early Years pupils (IPP) or a Health Care Plan (HCP) with specific targets for your child.
 This will be shared with you and your child and are reviewed every term.
 The reviews inform the planning for your child for the next term.

 - Personalise teaching and learning for your child as identified through their targets, providing the agreed additional support.